cliuless/ds_again/resources/git/git_0_workflow.md

 ## <a name="section-a"></a>Part 0:  Update PS1 file to reflect branch location!
 #### Add the following lines to your ~/.bash_profile
+Of course, we'll only have to do this once!

 ```bash
 cd